Josh Shapiro: Other issues

-In August 2023, Shapiro announced his administration would end Pennsylvania's nearly 30-year contract with Real Alternatives, an anti-abortion nonprofit that funds anti-abortion counseling centers and maternity homes.
-Shapiro said he decided to end the contract to better defend abortion access in the state.
 On September 19, 2023, Shapiro announced Pennsylvania would enact automatic voter registration effective immediately.
 The process will include voter registration when voting-eligible persons receive their driver's licenses, with the choice to opt out.

-Shapiro condemned the attempted assassination of Donald Trump at a rally in Butler, Pennsylvania, where a stray bullet killed one rally goer.
+Shapiro condemned the attempted assassination of Donald Trump at a rally in Butler, Pennsylvania, where a stray bullet killed one rally-goer.
 Shapiro said the man "died a hero" protecting his family at the rally and ordered that flags be flown at half-mast in his honor.

 In the 2024 Pennsylvania state treasurer election, Shapiro declined to endorse Democratic nominee Erin McClelland in her unsuccessful campaign against Republican incumbent Stacy Garrity.
 McClelland had criticized Shapiro when he was being considered as Harris's running mate.

 When the results of the 2024 Senate election between incumbent Bob Casey and David McCormick showed McCormick ahead by less than one percentage point, the race went to a statewide recount.
 Shapiro supported the recount, but rejected calls by some, including the Bucks County Board of Commissioners, to count undated or incorrectly dated ballots, which the Pennsylvania Supreme Court had previously ruled against doing.

 In November 2024, Shapiro signed an executive order to create the Pennsylvania Permit Fast Track Program, which will streamline and speed up the permitting process for large-scale infrastructure projects that require multiple permits.
+Since the order's enactment the Department of Environmental Protection's permit backlog was eliminated and the waiting period was reduced.
+Part of the state budget Shapiro signed into law in 2025 also mandated automatically approving permits within a certain time frame if DEP failed to act.

 Public opinion and political criticism

 Shapiro was historically popular in his first two years as governor, despite being the only governor in the country with a divided legislature.
 A February 2024 Franklin & Marshall College poll found that Shapiro had the highest approval rating among voters compared to his four predecessors as governor at a similar point in their terms.
 Four polls found Shapiro had at least a 51% approval rating.
 May and September 2024 polls by The Philadelphia Inquirer, The New York Times, and Siena College showed Shapiro as the most popular government official in Pennsylvania, with a 57% and 59% approval ratings, respectively, including support from a majority across every racial and education line and a third of Donald Trump supporters.

 A centrist Democrat, Shapiro has faced criticism from across the political spectrum.
-The political left has criticized him for his strong support of Israel, school vouchers, and corporate tax cuts, while the political right has opposed his strict enforcement of COVID-19 lockdown measures during his tenure as Pennsylvania's attorney general.
+The political left has criticized him for his support of Israel, school vouchers, and corporate tax cuts, while the political right has opposed his strict enforcement of COVID-19 lockdown measures during his tenure as Pennsylvania's attorney general.